TimeToogo/Putty/README.md

 Your first Putty Module
 ======================
-Organise your bindings into their own modules
+Organise your bindings into their own modules:
 ```php
 class TransportationModule extends \Putty\PuttyModule {
     protected function InitializeBindings() {